the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 compiled software.

 #### ML-RSE
-Machine learning (ML) is becoming increasingly important in many areas of research.
-Due to its complexity, it requires specialized theoretical background, and experienced handling of appropriate software and hardware are necessary in ordr to produce meaningful results.
+The development of research software based on machine learning (ML) requires specialized theoretical background and experienced handling of appropriate software in order to produce meaningful results.
-The specialization of ML-RSEs involve the skills of Machine Learning Engineers and Machine Learning Scientists.
-In detail those skills imply knowledge about data analysis and feature engineering, metrics that are involved in ML, ML algorithm selection and cross validation, and knowledge in math and statistics.
+This involves knowledge about data analysis and feature engineering, metrics that are involved in ML, ML algorithm selection and cross validation, and knowledge in mathematical optimization methods and statistics.
-ML-RSEs analyse and check the suitability of an algorithm if it fulfills the needs of the current task, and they play a main role in deciding and selecting machine learning libraries for a given task.
+ML-RSEs analyse and check the suitability of an algorithm if it fulfils the needs of a certain task and they play a main role in deciding and selecting machine learning libraries for a given task.
-FIXME: Improve and extend, relation to 'Data-focused RSE', add something about ethics/values
+The increasing usage of ML in numerous scientific areas with social impact, involves an emphasized awareness and consideration of possible manipulative or discriminatory influences.
+At the intersection of data science [@SSIDataScience] and Data-focused RSEs, the complex way of solving problems utilizing machine learning calls for this separate specialization.

 #### Research Infrastructure RSE
-This RSE is interested in SysOps and system administration and sets up infrastructures for and with researchers.
+This RSE is interested in SysOps and system administration and sets up IT infrastructures for and with researchers.
-Therefore, this specialization on the one hand requires a deep knowledge of physical computer and network hardware, on the other hand knowledge about setup and configuration of software services which run on servers is essential.
+Therefore, this specialization on the one hand requires a deep knowledge of physical computer and network hardware and on the other hand knowledge about setup and configuration of particular server software.
-The necessity for such RSEs arises from the need for special domain specific IT services that are not available otherwise, e.g. not provided by the central IT services of a university.
-Such a service could be an cluster of compute servers for GPU based machine learning.
-Those RSEs may also provide services that are based on existing IT infrastructure of a university, e.g. configure virtual machines on hypervisors run by the university.
+Those specialised RSEs know how to acquire, setup and maintain general-purpose as well as domain specific infrastructure, e.g. setup of virtual machines on hypervisors or build-up of compute server cluster for GPU based machine learning.
-They operate as an interface between the researchers and the service, by taking care of the user management, access permissions, and configuration of a service but not the actual maintenance of servers.
+As an interface between the researchers and the infrastructure, they take care of user management, access permissions, and configuration of required services, for example.
-Additionally, teaching other researchers in how to use such specialized services could be part of their responsibility.

 ### Web-Development RSE
 This RSE is skilled in web applications, front- and/or backend, and/or building